There's now a decent 0% balance transfer card for people with a less than perfect credit score.

-As £126m is up for grabs, we reveal the biggest individual UK lottery winners
+As one lucky punter bags a fortune, we reveal the biggest individual UK lottery winners

 Note: this list excludes syndicate winners and those who chose to remain anonymous